harishkumarchandra/Traffic-Sign-Classification/README.md

 #### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the 2nd code cell of the IPython notebook.

 I used the numpy library to calculate summary statistics of the traffic signs data set: